Who do I call if I have a question or concern? What details do they need?

 How quickly can a service call be scheduled?
 How long will it take to get fixed?

-Always call your dealer first.
-You should be able to schedule a visit with them right away.
-However, the speed of the visit will depend on the availability of the dealer and your schedule.
-Fortunately, many problems can be fixed remotely, so a dealer visit may not be necessary.
+Always call your installer first.
+You should be able to quickly schedule a visit with them.
+However, the speed of the visit will depend on the availability of the installer and your schedule.
+Fortunately, many problems can be fixed remotely, so a visit to your home may not be necessary.
 Call 1-800-SunPower if you are not satisfied with your dealer's responsiveness.

 I'm not getting up-to-date data on my mobile app or dashboard at home.
 What should I do?